 They work in tandem with other professionals such as psychologists and psychiatrists to treat mental disorders.

-Mental health therapists’ job description entails carrying out daily routines such as listening to patients, counseling patients, and tracking the progress made by patients, and also drawing up treatment plans for patients.
+The mental health therapist job description entails carrying out daily routines such as listening to patients, counseling patients, and tracking the progress made by patients, and also drawing up treatment plans for patients.

 Counseling could be one-on-one, group therapy or having sessions with family members.